Just Cause 3: Plot

-A few months later, the regime sends a small fleet to kill Mario and Dimah while they are out at sea.
+Some time later, the regime sends a small fleet to kill Mario and Dimah while they are out at sea.
 In the process of saving them, Rico meets Annika and Teo, two smugglers waging their own war on Di Ravello.
-After Mario sustains a serious wound during the fight, Annika offers to aid the rebellion in exchange for Rico's help in stealing Di Ravello's Imperators, tanks equipped with protective shields powered by Bavarium.
+After Mario is critically wounded during the fight, Annika offers to aid the rebellion in exchange for Rico's help in stealing Di Ravello's Imperators, tanks equipped with protective shields powered by Bavarium.
 In addition to destroying a number of the tanks, Rico also helps the smugglers destroy the regime's Bavarium refineries and mines, as well as test out an experimental EMP device created using technology from the Imperators.
 However, the rebels begin to suffer a series of defeats on the battlefield, which Rico attributes to a mole in their ranks.
 In a push to wipe out the rebellion, Di Ravello orders a full-scale attack on Mario's coastal hideout.
 Rico rallies the rebels to defeat the invasion forces, reducing Di Ravello's control to only one region of Medici after igniting an unstable reactor at another command base at Corda Dracon.

 Rosa Manuela, a Medician politician and old rival of Di Ravello's, returns to Medici from political exile to form a government opposed to his regime.
 At the same time, Zeno is identified as the mole.
 With help from the smugglers, Rico destroys a train carrying Bavarium for export and frees the prisoners working in Di Ravello's last remaining mines.
 With Sheldon and Dimah, he also prevents Di Ravello from selling a Bavarium bomb by forcing it out of its transport plane and detonating it in the sea.
 Afterwards, Di Ravello orders the military to attack the rebel-held part of the wall as a diversion to break Zeno out of jail.
 Zeno attempts to escape by helicopter, but Rico manages to kill him.